Robert J. Giuffra Jr.Partner

 He has been appointed by Governors of both political parties to serve in New York State Government.
 From 2007 to 2009, he was one of 13 members of the New York State Commission on Public Integrity.
 From 1998 to 2007, he served as one of the five Commissioners of the New York State Ethics Commission.
 While at S&C, he also was a Special Assistant District Attorney, County of New York.

 Mr. Giuffra has been a leader of the Bar.
 From 2008 to 2010, he was President of The Federal Bar Council.
-He serves on the Advisory Group of the New York State-Federal Judicial Council, the New York State Commercial Division Advisory Council, the New York County Commercial Division Advisory Committee, Chief Judge Lippman’s Task Force to Expand Access to Civil Legal Services in New York, and the Board of Editors of The New York Law Journal.
+He serves on the Advisory Group of the New York State-Federal Judicial Council, the New York State Commercial Division Advisory Council, the New York County Commercial Division Advisory Committee, Chief Judge Lippman’s Task Force to Expand Access to Civil Legal Services in New York, the Board of Trustees of the Supreme Court Historical Society, and the Board of Editors of The New York Law Journal.
 He served on Chief Judge Lippman’s Task Force on Commercial Litigation in the 21st Century and the Second Circuit Judicial Conference Planning and Program Committee.
 He also is a member of the Board of Advisors of the Yale Law School Center for the Study of Corporate Law, a Director of the Alliance for Downtown New York and Downtown Lower Manhattan Association, a Trustee of the Citizens Budget Commission, and a Director of the American Swiss Foundation.

 He frequently speaks on securities class actions, government and internal investigations, and corporate governance, including at Yale Law School, Harvard Law School, Harvard Business School, the Wharton School and the University of Chicago Law School.
 He has testified before the U.S. Senate Judiciary Committee and participated in many hearings of the U.S. Senate Banking Committee.